Proposed Reicks View (Badgerwood) Swine CAFO

 Tribal members of the Bad River Band of Lake Superior Ojibwe, whose reservation is located just east of Ashland on the shore of Lake Superior, are concerned about possible manure runoff into the world’s largest freshwater lake.
 Badgerwood’s proposed site sits in the Fish Creek watershed that feeds into Chequamegon Bay.
 Bad River tribal members are skeptical that Badgerwood has the necessary resources to contain the massive amount of animal waste from entering the watershed.

 Members of the Red Cliff Band of Lake Superior Ojibwe, whose reservation is just north of Bayfield, are also worried the potential health and environmental consequences from CAFOs.
-Red Cliff’s latest winter newsletter, Ganawenjigaade, described outcomes of agricultural runoff in other areas that could have similar effects on Chequamegon Bay (page 6-7).
+Red Cliff’s winter 2014 newsletter, Ganawenjigaade, described outcomes of agricultural runoff in other areas that could have similar effects on Chequamegon Bay (page 6-7).

 Lake Superior, known as “Gitchi-Gami” in Ojibwe, is culturally significant to Bad River and Red Cliff Ojibwe because of its pristine watershed for drinking water, abundant source of fishing, and the growing place of wild rice or “manoomin”.
 Wild rice is especially important to the spiritual beliefs of Ojibwe people because their ancestors migrated to the region looking for a place where “food grows on water.”
-After the Kakagon and Bad River Sloughs were recognized as RAMSAR Wetlands of International Importance in 2012, Bad River Tribal Chairman Mike Wiggins, noted that “The Sloughs sustain the physical well-being of our community with foods such as wild rice, fish, cranberries, waterfowl, venison, and medicines.
+After the Kakagon and Bad River Sloughs were recognized as RAMSAR Wetlands of International Importance in 2012, former Bad River Tribal Chairman Mike Wiggins, noted that “The Sloughs sustain the physical well-being of our community with foods such as wild rice, fish, cranberries, waterfowl, venison, and medicines.
 From an Anishinabe (Chippewa) world-view perspective, the wetlands ecosystem is a tangible representation of our values of caring for the environment.”

 The possibility of manure runoff from Badgerwood’s hog farm into Lake Superior threatens Bad River and Red Cliff Ojibwe culture by potentially polluting drinking water, creating an increase in algae blooms and disrupting wild rice harvests in the Kakagon Sloughs of Lake Superior.